-AS6201 is an entry level sorghum sudangrass product featuring the BMR 6 characteristics.
-This original BMR hybrid has shown an 18.9 percent average increase in feed value compared to conventionals.
+AS6201 organic is an entry level sorghum sudangrass product featuring the BMR 6 characteristics.
+This original BMR hybrid has shown an 18.9 percent average increase in feed value compared to conventional.
 It offers a premium summer annual hybrid with the same agronomic characteristics you will find in a conventional sorghum sudangrass hybrid such as excellent hay quality, heavy pasturing, superior drought tolerance and a wide adaptability.
 AS6201 also features increased utilization and efficiency thanks to the BMR 6 gene.

 - A proven variety

 - Great for following wheat

 - Good early season vigor and regrowth